BSC Young Boys: Stadium

-Since 2005, Young Boys plays its home matches at the new Wankdorf Stadium (2005 - 2020 Stade de Suisse Wankdorf).
+Since 2005 Young Boys has played its home matches at Stadion Wankdorf.
 The stadium seats 31,120 spectators and is the second largest football stadium in Switzerland, after St. Jakob-Park.
-Since 1925, Young Boys had played in the historic Wankdorf Stadium located on the same spot.
-Security concerns lead to the need of a modern all-seater stadium in the new millennium.
-As various factors like building regulations or labour law make it impossible to sustainably finance a modern football stadium in Switzerland, the reconstructed Wankdorf Stadium has been built on top of a new shopping mall called Wankdorf Center together with schools, homes, a fitness center, several gyms, some restaurants and a parking facility with over 700 places by which the new stadium is cross-financed.
-All modern Swiss football stadiums have been built together with a shopping mall and other cross-financing facilities for that same reason.
-The total construction cost of the project was 350 million francs which was at the time more than any other building in Switzerland.
-The building and the club BSC Young Boys are both owned by businessman Hans-Ueli Rihs who together with his late brother Andy has financed Young Boys since taking ownership at the beginning of the millennium.
-Andy died on April 18, 2018, just 10 days before YB won the championship.

-The name arises from the fact that the Wankdorf ought to act as a National Stadium.
+Between 2005 and 2020 the stadium was named Stade de Suisse Wankdorf, the name arising from the fact that the Wankdorf ought to act as a National Stadium.
 As one of the few stadiums with artificial turf, however, national team matches are rarely held there.
-The artificial pitch allows Young Boys to hold daily training sessions in the same place as Young Boys doesn't have a training center.
-For UEFA Euro 2008, a natural grass field was laid as three group stage matches took place.
+The artificial pitch allows Young Boys to hold daily training sessions at the stadium as Young Boys doesn't have a training center.
+For UEFA Euro 2008, a natural grass field was laid to allow three group stage matches to take place.
 The stadium is also the largest stadium-integrated solar power plant in the world.
 On the roof of the Stade de Suisse are enough solar cells to generate 700,000 kWh.
 This requires approximately 300,000 square meters of panels i.e. 30 hectares.
 The electricity powers the stadium and some houses around the Wankdorf area.

+The total construction cost of the project was 350 million francs which was at the time more than any other building in Switzerland.
+The building (and the club) are both owned by businessman Hans-Ueli Rihs who together with his late brother Andy has financed Young Boys since taking ownership at the beginning of the millennium.
+Andy died on April 18, 2018, just 10 days before YB won the championship.

+Between 1925 and 2001 Young Boys had played in the historic Wankdorf Stadium located on the same spot as the new stadium.
+While the new stadium was being constructed, Young Boys played its home games at Stadion Neufeld.